Alukewarmglassofwater/Alukewarmglassofwater-intern-repo/Onboarding/Milestone-3/git_understanding.md

 ### How can poor commit messages cause issues later?

 - Makes debugging harder when you don’t know why a change was made.
-- Wastes time searching through commit history to find why a bug has occured.
+- Wastes time searching through commit history to find why a bug has occurred.
 - Increases the chance of reintroducing old bugs due to lack of context.
 - Slows down onboarding of new team members who rely on commit history to learn the codebase.